nikitran/AndroidTraining/README.md

 #### How to prevent other apps from deleting contents from your content provider?

 #### Talk to me about Asynctask disadvantages.
+AsyncTask allows you to perform asynchronous work on your user interface.
+It performs the blocking operations in a worker thread and then publishes the results on the UI thread, without requiring you to handle threads and/or handlers yourself.

 #### Tell me how do I set up the Fingerprint authentication?